Zenamine/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-us.md

 >
 >If you do not pay for a service in manual renewal, it is suspended on its expiry date, then deleted after a few days.
 >
->However, if you do not want to keep this service, you will not need to request cancellation.
->

 ### Manage renewal for your services.